 - Registered Representative (FINRA Series 7)

-- Investment Advisor Representative with LPL Financial (FINRA Series 66)
+- Investment Advisor Representative (FINRA Series 66)

 - Licensed in Life, Health, Long-Term Care and Disability Insurance

 - CERTIFIED FINANCIAL PLANNER™ (CFP®) is a standard certification for advisors, designees are exposed to nearly 100 topics on integrated financial planning.
 Major topics include, but not limited to: insurance, employee benefits, securities, state and federal tax, estate tax and planning, asset protection, etc.

 - Chartered Retirement Planning Counselor (CRPC®) is a program that focuses on the pre- and post-retirement needs of individuals, allowing you to transform the retirement planning process into a positive experience